negativa-ai/BLAFS/README.md

     redis        7.4.1-baffs   d43e8b090126   4 months ago   28.8MB
     redis        7.4.1         2724e40d4303   4 months ago   117MB
     ```
-9. Finally, let's check whether the debloated image can still run the redis server:
+10. Finally, let's check whether the debloated image can still run the redis server:
     ```
     docker run -it --rm redis:7.4.1-baffs
     ```
     If the redis server can be started, then the debloating is successful!

-## Script BLAFS
+## Automating BLAFS

 BLAFS debloats a container in three steps: